-• Write 0 to enable the appropriate bits in the Feature Disable CSR as described in Table 87.

-- Ensure the remaining bits in the mstatus CSR are written to the desired application specific configuration at boot time. - If a design includes user and supervisor privilege levels, initialize medeleg and mideleg registers to 0 until supervisor-level trap handling is set up correctly using stvec. - The mcause, mepc, and mtval registers hold important information in the event of a synchronous exception.
+- Write 0 to enable the appropriate bits in the Feature Disable CSR as described in Table 81. - Ensure the remaining bits in the mstatus CSR are written to the desired application specific configuration at boot time. - If a design includes user and supervisor privilege levels, initialize medeleg and mideleg registers to 0 until supervisor-level trap handling is set up correctly using stvec. - The mcause, mepc, and mtval registers hold important information in the event of a synchronous exception.
 If the synchronous exception handler forces reset in the application, the contents of these registers can be checked to understand root cause. - The PMP address and configuration CSRs are required to be initialized if user or supervisor privilege levels are part of the design.
 By default, user and supervisor modes have no permissions to the memory map unless explicitly granted by the PMP. - The mcycle CSR is a 64-bit counter on both RV32 and RV64 systems, and it counts the number of cycles executed by the hart.
 It has an arbitrary value after reset and can be written as needed by the application. - Instructions retired can be counted by the minstret register, and this also has an arbitrary value after reset.
-This can be written to any given value. - The mhpmeventx CSR selects which hardware events to count, where the count is reflected in mhpmcounterX.
-At any point, the mhpmcounterX registers can be directly written to reset their value when the mhpmeventX register has the proper event selected. - There is no requirement for boot time initialization to any of the registers within the Debug Module, unless there is an application specific reason to do so. - All other CSRs during boot time initialization should be considered based on system and application requirements.
+This can be written to any given value. - The mhpmeventX CSR selects which hardware events to count, where the count is reflected in mhpmcounterX.
+At any point, the mhpmcounterX registers can be directly written to reset their value when the mhpmeventX register has the proper event selected.

+- For cores with an MMU, ensure the satp register holds the correct configuration for address translation. - There is no requirement for boot time initialization to any of the registers within the Debug Module, unless there is an application specific reason to do so. - All other CSRs during boot time initialization should be considered based on system and application requirements.